 So, what can your organisation do?
-The Reality HR team have come together to contribute their top tips – and here are the results:
+We asked the Reality HR team to contribute their top tips – and here are the results.

 Team – Getting on with the group of people around you is the key to happiness at work.
-Think about team-building exercises, after-work drinks or even taking a break for an office quiz to encourage bonding (socially distanced of course).
+Think about team-building exercises or even taking a break for an office quiz to encourage bonding (socially distanced of course).
 Employees working from home may feel isolated so getting them involved with those in the workplace will help build strong relationships.

 Communication – More friendly day-to-day communication in place of a strictly formal approach makes everyone feel more relaxed.
 Encourage an ‘open door’ policy where staff and management can communicate at all times – this could be virtually or through scheduled once a week meetings.
 Employees who trust their colleagues and managers are likely to be happier.

 Rewards – Not every employer has the means to shower their staff with gifts.
-But small rewards like personalised notepads or gift cards can boost workplace morale and improve employer/employee relationships.
+But small rewards like personalised notepads or gift cards can boost staff morale and improve employer/employee relationships.

 Mix it up – Try to make each day different from the last!
-Whether it’s going out to meetings, running errands or working on exciting projects – new tasks and challenges will help prevent staff feeling bored and undervalued.
+This may be more difficult doing now than normal, but new tasks and challenges will help prevent staff feeling bored and undervalued.

 Support – Let staff know that support is there if they need it.
 Be sure to signpost where they can find things like Wellness Action Plans.
-Even having a chat over a cuppa can help employees feel less concerned about their workload.
+Even having a chat over a cuppa can help employees feel less concerned about their worries.

 Be inclusive – Make sure various teams within the business have a good idea about what happens across departments.
 Encourage shared forums and staff socials – the more people feel part of a single team, the more they will pull together towards your goals.